The Down Troddence: Musical style and influences

-TDT has always been noted for its unique blend of conventional thrash and groove metal with a large dose of traditional Kerala folk music elements, art forms such as Theyyam in particular.
-The band also incorporates a lot of traditional folk sounds and instruments in the form of ambient layers in their music.
+The Down Troddence has been noted for its blend of conventional thrash and groove metal with traditional Kerala folk music elements, art forms such as Theyyam in particular.
+The band incorporates traditional folk sounds and instruments in the form of ambient layers in their music.
 Rhythm structures used in their songs too are primarily inspired by folk music.

-Lyrically the band has a strong philosophy of talking about inequalities and injustices which are ever present in India's social and political systems.
+Lyrically the band has a strong philosophy of talking about inequalities and injustices which are present in India's social and political systems.
 A common theme in their music is the effort to project the voice of the under-privileged and down-trodden people.

-Another big influence on the band has been the Malayalam Folk Rock band Avial, who also speak about similar themes in their music.